 Flexibility is favourable too.
 The more flexible you can be with dates and locations, the more options you will have.
 Some might be a little further out, in the suburbs so bear that in mind if you’re looking to keep commute costs and times down.

-Trusted Housesitters have a tips blog with suggestions on how to be a good house sitter.
+Most sites have FAQs and tips on how to be a good house sitter.
 Most of it is just common sense and good manners.
 For example, they suggest leaving the fridge stocked for the homeowner’s return, and you might be on the receiving end of a welcome pack and some edible treats too.

 It may not be purr-fect for everyone, and it’s not the key to long-term accommodation security, but if you’re making your way on the move, and want to sample London life in different neighbourhoods, house-sitting could be a great option for saving cash.